ONLINE HELP

 • Insert a table above or below the current row.

-The "Image" pane is displayed when an image is selected in the document.
+The "Image" tab is displayed when an image is selected in the document.

 • the image size.

-• the image Z-order.
-It is possible to bring the image in the foreground, send it to the background or put it in an intermediate plane.
+• the image z-order.
+You can bring the image to the front, send it to the back or send it to an intermediate level.

-The "Text area" pane is displayed when a text area is selected in the document.
+The "Text area" tab is displayed when a text area is selected in the document.

 • the text area size.

-• the text area Z-order.
-It is possible to bring the text area to the foreground, send it to the background or put it in an intermediate plane.
+• the text area z-order.
+You can bring the text area to the front, send it to the back or send it to an intermediate level.

 "View" tab